Ruba24/Ruba24/README.md

 - 🌱 I’m currently working as a **SQA Engineer** at [DynamoLogic Solutions](https://www.dynamologic.com/)

-- 🤪 "I'm a JavaScript whiz, fluent in 'console.log' and sporting a black belt in debugging!
-Plus, I weave magic in UI development.
-Evolving from a mechanical engineer to a coding sorcerer, I wield the power of React.js, Next.js, and Node.js to create digital wonders." 😄
+- 🤪 Once a vigilant SQA Engineer, now a full-stack spellcaster!
+I conjure seamless user experiences with React.js, craft portals with Next.js, and command the server realm using Node.js.
+Fluent in console.log(), fearless with bugs, and always building something magical — I bring imagination to code and pixels to life 😄
 - 📫 Reach me at **rubaqazi2000@gmail.com**

 <p align='center'>